Wow, okay, so, deep breaths. Let me repeat the mantra: “I critique, because I care.”

 Fast-forward to the game’s release.
 It still consists of long stretches of walking down streets on the South Side.
 Giving credit where credit is due, the team has done a nice job of replicating some of the architecture that one sees in this particular part of the city.
 But the streets are still so, so very empty.

 One could characterize this as a lack of polish.
-One could, if one was so inclined, attribute a lot of We Are Chicago‘s flaws to a “lack of polish.”
+One could, if one were so inclined, attribute a lot of We Are Chicago‘s flaws to a “lack of polish.”
 Its character animations are stiff because of a lack of polish.
 Its framerate occasionally chugs to a crawl because of a lack of polish.
 One single musical cue repeats over and over and over again, ad nauseam, due to a lack of polish.
 Its streets are empty because of a lack of polish.
 Under this understanding, We Are Chicago has its heart in its right place—it just lacks polish.

 I’m skeptical of the “lacks polish” frame, however.
 I usually have a fairly high tolerance for games that lack polish.
 Deadly Premonition (Access Games, 2010), among my favorite games of the past decade, lacks polish.
 (In fact, in certain senses it is less polished than We Are Chicago on the “polish” front.
 Its desaturated color palette is inexcusably ugly, it suffers from pops in its audio, and the way it handles driving is laughably bad.)
 What irks me about We Are Chicago is not just that it lacks polish, but that so many of its problems could have been easily avoidable if the team was willing to change up the game’s visual style.